dfinity/icp-dev-env/README.md

 ## Creating a new Release
 To release a new version of both images, create a new tag with the corresponding version number.
-The CI pipeline will automatically build and push the new image to the GitHub Container Registry (ghcr.io).
+The CI pipeline will automatically build and push the new images to the GitHub Container Registry (ghcr.io).